Lake Vermilion-Soudan Underground Mine State Park: 2011 fire

 A fire broke out late on March 17, 2011, in the main shaft at the 25th level.
 The fire was smothered using 70,000 gallons of fire-fighting foam, filling the 27th and lowest level of the shaft (27th level) from floor to ceiling.
 The Underground Laboratory lost power but remained safe.
 The mine tours were closed for the summer of 2011, but the above ground tours and interpretive center reopened.
 After a major cleanup effort, underground tours resumed on May 26, 2012.

+2024 flooding

+On June 18, 2024, rain flooded the mine and damaged the pump system, electrical system, several trains, and the Underground Laboratory air conditioner.
+Underground tours remain suspended.